Grammar… how do we teach it?

 Inductive teaching is a very useful tool when it comes to teaching grammar.
 Let’s have a look at how it works.

-This teaching style is great as it starts with a real-world example which already gives the grammar device relevance.
+This teaching style is great as it starts with a real-world example that already gives the grammar device relevance.
 It then forces students to engage cognitively instead of passively taking in a presentation which they may or may not be on board with.

 The idea is that a student who engages in this way is more likely to understand and retain a particular point.